 When evaluating a Managed Detection and Response Company, we suggested the following framework:

-- Start by calculating your labour costs, including your team’s efforts to manage the telemetry, validate alerts and respond to incidents.
+Start by calculating your labor costs, including your team’s efforts to manage the telemetry, validate alerts and respond to incidents.